brather1ng/RePoE/docs/npc_master.md

 - `id`: The mod id of the master's signature mod.
 See `mods.json` to get more information about the mod.
-- `spawn_tags`: The spawn tags the signature mod can spawn on in the master's vendor window.
-These work the same way as the `spawn_tags` in `mods.json`.
+- `spawn_weights`: The spawn tags the signature mod can spawn on in the master's vendor window.
+These work the same way as the `spawn_weights` in `mods.json`.
+  Though the weights do not have any effect, only whether they are greater than zero or not.